 - 1. The following are the core principles of the Ajax Safety Policies and Procedures: - a.
 Management commitment - b.
 Employee involvement. - c.
 Worksite analysis - d.
 Hazard Prevention and control - e.
 Safety and health training - f.
 Evaluation and improvement - 2.
-In conjunction with the Safety Department develop a Site-Specific Safety Policies and Procedures Manual that reflects the Owner health, safety and environmental requirements and addresses the hazards associated with the scope of work for that specific project with the Corporate Safety Department in accordance with applicable Federal, State and local safety standards and shall address the following items at a minimum: - a.
+In conjunction with the Safety Department develop a Site-Specific Safety Policies and Procedures Manual that reflects the Owner health, safety and environmental requirements and addresses the hazards associated with the scope of work for that specific project with the Corporate Safety Department in accordance with applicable Federal.
+State and local safety standards and shall address the following items at a minimum: - a.
 Narrative of the job including excavation, foundations, structural steel/concrete, exterior components, demolition, rough-ins, finishes, and associated anticipated hazards. - b.
 Address high hazards such as the use of cranes, equipment for excavation or demolition, risk assessments for health care facility work, use of scaffolds, swing stage, electrical exposures, shaft work, confined spaces, hot work, work at heights, work at depths, etc. - c.
 Understand the requirements of the Contractor Controlled or Owner Controlled Insurance Program regarding reporting and follow-up. - 3.
-For projects that require a MONTHLY JOBSITE SAFETY STATUS REPORT shall be completed and sent to the Safety Department by the tenth of the following month.
+All projects with the potential to exceed 120 days in duration shall complete a MONTHLY JOBSITE SAFETY STATUS REPORT and send to the Safety Department by the tenth of the following month.
 The report should include: - a.
 Monthly Manpower Log (CMIC) - b.
 Accident log summarizing all accidents year to date (including First Aids) (Origami) - c.
 Incident log summarizing all incidents year-to-date (Origami) - d.
-7 Step Post Incident Review for serious or Lost Time accidents (see page 36) - e.
+7 Step Post Incident Review for serious or Lost Time accidents (See page 212) - e.
 Copies of the weekly jobsite inspection reports conducted by Ajax Superintendent (CMIC) Submit copies of 5 Folk luncheons, Site Safety Meetings, Quarterly jobsite stand downs, subcontractor evaluation report cards, & other documents as required. - 4.
-For projects that require the following logs should be available for review at the monthly safety audit meeting: - a.
+All projects with the potential to exceed 120 days in duration shall make the following logs available for review at the monthly safety audit meeting: - a.
 Toolbox Talk Log listing all subcontractors on site and the status of their weekly toolbox talks - b.
 Weekly Jobsite Inspection Log showing all subcontractors on site and the status of the weekly jobsite inspections of their work - c.
 Copies of the weekly toolbox talk - d.
 Subcontractor Safety Training Certification Log